Kasey Palmer: Coventry City

 On 21 June 2022, it was announced that Palmer had signed for Championship club Coventry City for an undisclosed fee.
 Palmer signed a three-year deal and Coventry manager Mark Robins described him as "a player with great technical and creative ability who we are excited to be working with".

+Palmer was part of the Sky Blues' squad that reached the 2022/23 Play-Off final which they eventually lost to Luton Town.
+Palmer had been set to miss the final through an injury he had picked up earlier that season, however declared himself fit to take part and was handed a place on the bench.
+Palmer was brought on in the 80th minute of the final but was later withdrew in extra-time.

+On 20 January 2024, Palmer was the victim of alleged racial abuse in a league match away at Sheffield Wednesday.
+The incident received global condemnation with many taking the time to express their support to Palmer, including FIFA president Gianni Infantino.
+Coventry and Wednesday met again just two weeks later on 6 February 2024 in the FA Cup, Palmer opened the scoring in the 3rd minute and lifted his shirt to reveal the slogan 'Less talk, more action' on his base layer.

+Hull City

+On 30 August 2024, Palmer signed a three-year deal with fellow EFL Championship club Hull City.
+He joined the Tigers for an undisclosed fee.

 International career

 Palmer made his debut for England Under-17s on 8 February 2013, playing for seven minutes in a 2–1 defeat to Germany.
 His second appearance came just two days later when England suffered another 2–1 defeat, this time to Portugal.
 His final appearance for the Under-17s came later that week when he came off the bench in a 1–0 defeat to the Netherlands.

 He has also made a single appearance for England Under-18s on 14 October 2013.
 Palmer played 73 minutes of a 4–0 win over Hungary, which was his first international match played in his home country.

 After impressive displays for his club, Palmer received his first Under-20 call-up two and a half years after his previous international appearance.
 He played 45 minutes in a 2–1 defeat to Canada on 27 March 2016 and marked his debut with his nation's only goal of the game.

 In May 2016, Palmer was part of the England Under-21 squad crowned champions of the 2016 Toulon Tournament.

 In March 2021 he was one of eight English-born players to receive their first call-up to the Jamaica national team.
 He made his full international debut in a 4–1 loss to the United States on 25 March 2021.

+On 28 May 2025, Palmer scored his first goal for Jamaica, a penalty, during a 3–2 win against Trinidad and Tobago during the 2025 Unity Cup.